David Morrison, Director

 Mark has been involved in theatre in some capacity since he appeared in Oklahoma in 7th grade.
 His true passion for it bloomed his junior year when he became a state champion in Contest Play for his work in Shakespeare’s Othello.
 He has since performed in over 30 productions ranging from small independent shows to full scale productions.

 Mark attended Utah State University, where he minored in Acting Performance, and three times was awarded the Irene Ryan Award for acting excellence.
-Starting in 2010 he added "director" to his resume, with Disney’s The Little Mermaid being the seventh musical he'll have directed on the BHS stage.
-In addition to directing the spring musical, he is also the assistant director for the fall play while he helps sponsor our Student-Directed shows and our annual trip to the Illinois Theatre Festival.
+Starting in 2010 he added "director" to his resume, with Jekyll & Hyde being the eight musical he'll have directed on the BHS stage.
+In addition to directing the spring musical, he is also the assistant director for the fall play while he helps sponsor our "Long Story Short" student directed shows and our annual trip to the Illinois Theatre Festival.

 Mark’s directing experience extends beyond Bolingbrook High School, including six years with the Fox Country Players Fine Arts Academy and one year at Plano High School, where he made is directorial debut.
 Thanks to the commitment to this theatre program from all of the directors, administration, parents, and students, directing at BHS is a true highlight in his career.

 At home, Mark is proud to play director to his four sons, alongside his loving wife, Allison.